cveto/Digital-Inkan/README.md

 Digital-Inkan
 =============

-An Android application for createing digital signatures and storing them in a QR code.
+An Android application for creating digital signatures and storing them in a QR code.
 Essentially it creates a printable digital document.

 Consists of 3 parts: